superfet/faithfulco.github.io/content/conferences/2017-cimpa/index.md

 # - example
 ---

-This was my first major international conference and I attended as an undergraduate student.
-It was held at Ignatius Ajuru University of Education (IAUE), Port Harcourt, Nigeria.
+International Conference on Contemporary Mathematics and the Real World held at the Department of Mathematics, University of Ibadan, Nigeria on May 22-25, 2017.